eth-sri/proof-sharing/README.md

 ./scripts/all.sh
 ```

 Results are printed to screen, but also saved in `results`.
 For most tables the run time is between 30 min and 120 minutes.
-The full of evaluation of Table 15 as presented in the paper takes more than 20 hours.
+The full evaluation of Table 15 as presented in the paper takes more than 20 hours.
 This version evaluates 2000 samples per class.
 Reducing this number can greatly speed up evaluation.
 To this end an argument can be supplied: `./script/table15.sh <cnt>`.
 If no argument `<cnt>` is supplied, 2000 samples are evaluated.
 By default `all.sh` only runs `5` samples.

 Each script states which results are in the corresponding tables are expected to be replicated exactly (by deterministic computation) and for which we expect the approximate trend to hold (due to dependence on timing, hardware, and randomness).